 There’s no better way to encounter London’s history than to walk it – and an experienced, eloquent guide makes all the difference.
-Whether you’re leading a school or college group, curating an exhibition, or just looking to give a party of friends or colleagues an out-of-the-ordinary experience, an expertly-led walk can be the beginning of a long and passionate love-affair with the city and its past.
+Whether you’re leading a school or college group, curating an exhibition, or you just want to give friends or colleagues an out-of-the-ordinary experience, an expertly-led walk can be the beginning of a long and passionate love-affair with the city and its past.

-In addition to a long-running collaboration with Wellcome Collection, I’ve led walks for the Museum of London, the Bloomsbury Festival, the Queen’s Gallery, the British Science Festival, UCL Medical School, Imperial College Medical School, Regent’s College, ACCENT International, the Royal College of General Practitioners, and many schools and colleges.
+In addition to a long-running collaboration with Wellcome Collection, I’ve led walks for the Museum of London, the Bloomsbury Festival, the Queen’s Gallery, the British Science Festival, UCL Medical School, Imperial College Medical School, Regent’s College, ACCENT International, the Royal College of General Practitioners, and many schools and colleges from around the world.

-Below is a list of the guided walks I’m currently offering – all are around two hours long, and suitable for groups of up to 25 people.
+Below is a list of the guided walks I’m currently offering.
+All are around two hours long, all begin and end near a tube station, and all are suitable for groups of up to 25 people.
 If you’d like to enquire about arranging a walk, drop me a line at richard [at] richardbarnettwriter [dot] com.

 Sensational Bodies: London’s Golden Age Of Anatomy

 By the middle of the eighteenth century London was the most advanced and exciting centre of anatomical discovery in the world.
-Two Scottish brothers – William and John Hunter – were remaking anatomy in the image of the European Enlightenment.
-In ‘Sensational Bodies’ we’ll meet the Hunters, along with dozens of anatomists who began to explore the terra incognita of the human body, just as Captain Cook mapped the unknown islands of the Pacific.
+In ‘Sensational Bodies’ we’ll meet the anatomists who began to explore the terra incognit of the human body, just as Captain Cook mapped the unknown islands of the Pacific.
 But as we’ll discover, anatomy was never just the private pursuit of physicians and surgeons.
-This was science conducted in the public gaze, and artists, aristocrats and the thrill-seeking demi-monde flocked to witness dissections, operations and lectures by the stars of the day.
+This was science conducted in the public gaze, and artists, aristocrats and the thrill-seeking demi-monde flocked to witness dissections and operations by the stars of the day.

-Conspicuous Consumption: ‘Doctoropolis’ And The Art Of Making Money From Medicine
+Conspicuous Consumption: The Art Of Making Money From Medicine

-In the early twenty–first century healthcare is widely seen as a basic human right, but this powerful idea has a deceptively short history.
-For centuries London’s medical landscape has taken the form of a marketplace, and in more recent times the streets around Harley Street – ‘Doctoropolis’ – have become a citadel of elite private medicine.
-Beginning in the mid–nineteenth century with the construction of large railway termini at Marylebone, Paddington and Euston, this area was home both to pioneering surgeons such as Joseph Lister and extravagant charlatans such as John St John Long, ‘King of the Quacks’.
-But the West End has also witnessed many other ways of making money from medicine – such as Georgian body–snatchers who desecrated graves in their thirst for profit.
+In the twenty–first century healthcare is widely seen as a human right, but this powerful idea has a deceptively short history.
+For centuries medicine in London was a lively, cut-throat marketplace, and in more recent times the streets around Harley Street have become a citadel of elite private medicine.
+But the West End has also witnessed many other ways of making money from medicine – such as Georgian body–snatchers to John St John Long, ‘King of the Quacks’.
 Conspicuous Consumption tells the story of London’s fascination with money and medicine.

 Tall Ships And Tropical Diseases

-Greenwich, the ‘green’ or ‘rural port’, is London at its most graceful.
-Quirks of geography – the sublime, sheltering curve of Greenwich Hill, the flat riverside terrace, the power and depth of the river at this point – made it a perfect place for a maritime settlement.
-And its distance from the medieval city made Greenwich a haven for aristocrats and merchants seeking to escape from London’s squalor and delinquency: for centuries this isolated village was home to palaces, mansions and monasteries.
-But as Britain extended her global reach through trade, conquest and exploration, and as the city grew outwards, so Greenwich took on a new role as London’s window on the world, the oracle of global time and a notorious hotspot for spies, saboteurs and pleasure-seekers.
-Join us for a walk around this exotic entrepot – half port, half palace – and get a rare breath of London’s historic sea air.
+Greenwich is London at its most graceful.
+Quirks of geography made it a perfect place for a maritime settlement – but as Britain extended its global reach through trade, conquest and exploration, and as the city grew outwards, so Greenwich took on a new role as London’s window on the world, the oracle of global time and a notorious hotspot for spies, saboteurs and pleasure-seekers.
+Take a walk around this exotic entrepot – half port, half palace – and get a rare breath of London’s historic sea air.

 For more than a century Bloomsbury has been synonymous with London’s literary life: novels and essays, gossip and back-biting, genius and wasted talent.
 But this outpost of highbrow taste has also witnessed a prodigious assortment of diseases, addictions and obsessions.
-Dead Famous offers an unashamedly nosy glimpse into the private lives of Bloomsbury’s most talented residents, their predecessors and successors, from Lindow Man via Charles Darwin’s chronic flatulence and W.B.
-Yeats’ attempts to regain his lost potency to the sexual revolution and ‘Carry On Doctor’.
-It also examines some of the more eccentric physicians and therapies available in Bloomsbury over the nineteenth and twentieth centuries – such as Dr Jaeger’s Sanitary Woollen System for ‘rational dress’.
+Dead Famous offers an unashamedly nosy glimpse into the private lives of Bloomsbury’s most extraordinary residents, from Lindow Man via Charles Darwin’s chronic flatulence and W.B.
+Yeats’ impotency to the sexual revolution and ‘Carry On Doctor’.

 Liquid History: A Walk Along The Fleet